Rain of Arrows Rogue Endgame Build Guide

 Rain of Arrows Rogue Skill Tree

-• Shadow Step is great to engage a pack, in particular against Suppressor Elites and Champion monsters.
+• Shadow Step is your mobility tool.
+It's great to engage a pack, in particular against Suppressor Elites and Champion monsters.

 • When there are monsters and elites with crowd control nearby, keep Shadow Step ready for a situation where you may need to get out.

-• The only way to keep up Close Quarters Combat in this build is with Dash and Shadow Step.
-Use any of these two skills frequently (at least once every 8sec) while making sure that you hit a target to activate the melee portion of the passive for a massive damage multiplier.
+• The only way to keep up Close Quarters Combat in this build is with Shadow Step.
+Use this skill frequently (at least once every 8sec) to activate the melee portion of the passive for a massive damage multiplier.

 • Against monster packs, activate Shadow Imbuement to infect them and trigger on-death explosions as you mow through your foes.